 The more alcohol people drink , the greater their risk of developing a number of serious potentially life limiting health conditions, such as high blood pressure and heart disease, as well as seven types of cancer.

 Regular drinking also increases the amount of calories consumed and can contribute to weight gain and obesity.

-Our central message and campaign call to action – taking Drink Free Days – remains consistent, but this year we are building on the this, delivering a more memorable and engaging tone, with ‘No Alcoholidays’.
+Our central message and campaign call to action – taking more Drink Free Days – remains consistent, and we are building on this, delivering a more memorable and engaging tone, with ‘No Alcoholidays’.

-This creative approach was validated through qualitative research, which indicated that overall, ‘No Alcoholidays’ resonated with our target audiences.
+This creative approach was validated through qualitative research, which indicated that ‘No Alcoholidays’ was received positively by our target audiences.
 Our fun, new creative aims to improve memorability and encourage alternative lifestyle behaviours to drinking.
 With ‘No Alcoholidays’ we will introduce our audiences to different activities and moderation strategies.

-Digital advertising will still drive the audience to Drinkaware’s DrinkCompare calculator which this year has been developed further for users.
-The online tool will continue to show users the impact of their drinking and how it compares to the rest of the UK, utilising social proofing techniques to motivate them to cut down.
+Digital advertising will still drive the audience to Drinkaware’s DrinkCompare calculator.
+The online tool will continue to show users the impact of their drinking and how it compares to the rest of the UK, using social proofing techniques to motivate them to cut down.
 It has been improved to provide moderation strategies, based on recommendations by the Behavioural Insights Team, that target the cognitive biases that influence risky drinking behaviours.
-The tool has been updated to encourage people who drink most days to commit to taking more Drink Free Days while the advice the tool gives is now more tailored to the ways in which users drink
+The tool has been updated to encourage people who drink most days to commit to taking more Drink Free Days while the advice the tool gives is tailored to the ways in which users drink.

 Interactive tools and videos

 Advertising, engaging video content and an online tool have been created to help people understand the ways in which alcohol affect’s the body and to help them moderate their drinking.